 http://www.homeloans.va.gov.htm

 - Download a copy of VA Pamphlet 28-7.
-Lenders Handbook and any changes the Handbook
+Lenders Handbook and any changes to the Handbook

 - Review pertinent information regarding other areas of Loan Guaranty that include Loan Administration, Appraisal, and Property Management

-- Obtain links to the Regional Loan Centers and other Veterans Benefit programs
+- Obtain links to the Regional Loan Centers and other Veterans Benefits programs

 https://vip.vba.va.gov/portal/userprofiling/login.jsp

-- The website for the Veterans Information Portal where all VA systems such as TAS, E – Appraisals, and Webl.GY are located.
-The Portal minimizes the need to have several login i.d.’s and passwords to use VA’s systems.
+- The website for the Veterans Information Portal where all VA systems such as TAS, E – Appraisals, and Web.GY is located.
+The Portal minimizes the need for several login i.d. and passwords to use VA’s systems.

 http://www.homeloans.va.gov/train.htm